-While a huge number of works contribute to developing asymptotically optimal budget allocation rules, few works investigate the impact of simulation budget on the budget allocation strategy.
-Typical myopic allocation rules (e.g., \cite{frazier2008knowledge}, \cite{chick2010sequential}, \cite{peng2016myopic}, and \cite{peng2018ranking}) optimize one-step-ahead improvement.
-In particular, Peng \textit{et al.} \cite{peng2017gradient} consider a low-confidence scenario and propose a gradient-based myopic allocation rule, which takes the induced correlations into account and performs well in such scenario.
+While a huge number of works contribute to developing asymptotically optimal rules, few works investigate the impact of simulation budget on the budget allocation strategy.
+Typical myopic allocation rules \citep{frazier2008knowledge,chick2010sequential,ryzhov2016convergence,peng2018ranking,wang2023efficient} optimize one-step-ahead improvement.
+In particular, \cite{peng2017gradient} consider a low-confidence scenario and propose a gradient-based myopic allocation rule, which takes the induced correlations into account and performs well in such scenario.
 In later work, a myopic allocation rule that possesses both one-step-ahead optimality and asymptotic optimality is developed in \cite{peng2018ranking}.
-However, existing myopic allocation rules can not adapt to the simulation budget and some of them are not asymptotically optimal, even though they have excellent performances especially when the simulation budget is relatively small.
-More recently, Qin, Hong, and Fan \cite{qin2022non} formulate the budget allocation problem as a dynamic program (DP) problem and develop a non-myopic knowledge gradient (KG) policy, which can look multiple steps ahead.
-Shi \textit{et al.} \cite{shi2022dynamic} propose a dynamic budget-adaptive allocation rule for feasibility determination (FD) problem, a variant of R\&S problem, and show their allocation rule possesses both finite-budget properties and asymptotic optimality.
+However, existing myopic allocation rules can not adapt to the simulation budget and some of them are not asymptotically optimal, even though they have excellent performances especially when the simulation budget is small.
+More recently, \cite{qin2022non} formulate the budget allocation problem as a dynamic program (DP) problem and develop a non-myopic knowledge gradient (KG) policy, which can look multiple steps ahead. \cite{shi2022dynamic} propose a dynamic budget-adaptive allocation rule for feasibility determination (FD) problem, a variant of R\&S problem, and show their allocation rule possesses both finite-budget properties and asymptotic optimality. \cite{cheng2023finite} propose an adaptive budget allocation rule that intends to deliver statistical guarantee on PCS while consuming as little budget as possible.
 None of existing works consider and develop a budget allocation rule that can not only adapt to the simulation budget but also achieve asymptotic optimality, for solving R\&S problems under a fixed budget setting.